craql/JsonObjectEditor/readme.md

 		onMultipleUpdate:callback for after multi update.passed list of edited items.
                 filters: array of objects
 	}
+##Table View
+	- add tableView object to a schema;
+	-cols = [strings||objects]
+		-string is the name and value
+		-display/header is the column title
+		-property/name = object property
 ###Pre-formating
 you can preformat at the joe call or schema level.
 The data item will be affected by the passed function (which should return the preformated item).